 Tesla's Musk is sued for calling Thai cave rescuer paedophile

-Elon Musk, the chief executive of Tesla Inc, was sued on Monday by Vernon Unsworth, in a lawsuit alleging libel, assault and slander, online court records show.

-REUTERS: Elon Musk, the chief executive of Tesla Inc , was sued for defamation on Monday for falsely suggesting that a British caver who helped rescue 12 boys and their soccer coach from a Thailand cave in July was a paedophile and child rapist.
+NEW YORK: Elon Musk, the chief executive of Tesla Inc, was sued for defamation on Monday (Sep 18) for falsely suggesting that a British caver who helped rescue 12 boys and their soccer coach from a Thailand cave in July was a paedophile and child rapist.

-Vernon Unsworth, who lives north of London, sued over Musk's July 15 tweet to more than 22 million followers referring to him as a "pedo guy," a comment for which Musk later apologised.
+Vernon Unsworth, who lives north of London, sued over Musk's Jul 15 tweet to more than 22 million followers referring to him as a "pedo guy", a comment for which Musk later apologised.

 Tesla did not immediately respond to requests for comment from Musk and the company.